Artificial-Intelligence-AHS/ai-21/README.md

 This will be the collaberative github for all the projects we will do during the 2021-22 year.
 Currently permissions are all admin but you are not allowed to commit to main, please create your own branch and create a pull request.

-## **CLONING GITHUB**

-1. Open `git bash` which you just installed
+## **Process to upload to GITHUB for AI Club**
+This is the layed out process that we will go through in order to handle all the github branches and its needed requirments.

+1. Send a request to #leadership in order to create your branch with the following
+    - Explain general idea of project
+    - Name for branch
+    - Who do you plan on working on it (more people are welcome to add just the prelimeray ideas)
+2. Once the branch is approved, clone the respository using the following steps
+3. Download Gitbash
-2. In the terminal use `cd` to move to the location you want to clone the respitory to. (*highly recommend going to your documents folder and `mkdir ai-club` (or any folder name))*
+4. In terminal use `cd` to move to the location you want to clone the respitory to.
-3. Run the following command. `git clone https://github.com/Artificial-Intelligence-AHS/ai-21.git`
+5. Run the following command. `git clone https://github.com/Artificial-Intelligence-AHS/ai-21.git`
+6. Run `cd ai-21` in order to go into the directory just created
+7. Run `ls` and the response should be `Meeting-Recap/  PROJECTS/  README.md  meetingPracticeCodes/  readMeInfo/`
+8. Run `git branch -a` and response should include your added branch name
+9. Run `git checkout -b *name-of-branch*` and the blue main should become your branch name
+10. Run `git pull origin *name-of-branch*`

+**Here you will open the code in your own IDE and make new files, change files and do everything you want to write**

+11. Run `git add .` see all the changes detected
+12. Run `git commit -m "*message-describing-change-you made(quick)*"`
+13. Run `git push -u origin *name-of-branch*`

 ## **Commiting to github**